zzzprojects/docs/eval-expression.net/pages/documentations/eval-context.md

 ## Conclusion

 There is no best unique way to use an `EvalContext` as they are all good solutions depending on your scenario.
 They are quite easy to learn, so make sure to understand them correctly to best use our library.

+## TODO:

+But what is the global context?
+That is simply an instance of a [EvalContext](/eval-context), but stored in a static variable in the [EvalManager](/eval-manager).
+So both methods call under the hood the same method, but one takes the "code" as a parameter, and the other extends the string type, so the "code".